BingtongHan/BingtongHan.github.io/index.md

   * Collected and sorted out the state-owned enterprise equity incentive related literature, wrote the project literature review
   * Wrote research reports based on the equity incentive data of state-owned holding listed companies and the interview materials of related enterprises
   * Collected relevant information of the independent directors of state-owned holding listed companies, wrote research reports and made PPT

-- Institute for State-owned Enterprises, Tsinghua University, Research Assistant 　　　　　　　　　　　　　　　　　　　　 　2025.1-now

-  "Beijing Pilot State-owned Enterprise Policy Evaluation"

-  Prof. Chong-En Bai, Director Lisha Zhou

-  * Engaged in in-depth interviews with senior and management levels of enterprises, focusing on policy areas such as human resources and incentives, technological innovation, governance empowerment, and capital operations, to gather primary data and insights
-  * Organized interview results and processed and interpreted survey data to provide empirical support for policy evaluation

 ---